 British Embassy, Dublin, Ireland: +353 1 205 3700.

 British High Commission, Wellington, New Zealand: +64 4 924 2888.

 Foreign Embassies in British Virgin Islands

 United States Embassy, Bridgetown, Barbados (also responsible for the BVI): +1 246 436 4950.

 Canadian High Commission, Bridgetown, Barbados (also responsible for the BVI): +1 246 429 3550.

 Australian High Commission, Port of Spain, Trinidad and Tobago (also responsible for BVI): +1 868 628 0695.

 In the British Virgin Islands, it is considered impolite to take photographs of the local people without asking their permission beforehand.

 Business attire in the British Virgin Islands is fairly formal and conservative; a lightweight suit is appropriate for most meetings, unless in an informal outdoor setting where smart slacks and a shirt is more appropriate.
 Handshaking is customary for introductions between both men and women; women are considered equals in the business world and should be treated as such.
 Business cards are exchanged on introduction.
 Being late for meetings is considered offensive despite the laid back impression of the island, although meetings are usually fairly unstructured.
 The language of business is English, and hours of business generally from 9am to 5pm Monday to Friday.

 For good service, a 10 to 15 percent tip is usual in the British Virgin Islands.
 Hotels often add a service charge to the bill, usually between 10 and 12 percent, so it is best to check before tipping.
 Bellhops and porters usually expect $1 per item of luggage.
-Taxi drivers are not usually tipped as most own their own vehicles.

 Public Holidays in British Virgin Islands